 Andrew Danbray, recently appointed Master of the Kings Horse, had squeezed his way back into the room through the barely opened doorway.
 He had shut the door forcibly behind him, but had not been quick enough to prevent a draught of air swirling through the room.

-Andrew shuddered, then he too crossed the room and obsessively tightened the closure of the shutters of each window before pulling the heavy curtains together and carefully adjusted them so that the edges of the each pair of curtains were coiled together making a seal.
+Andrew shuddered, then he too crossed the room and obsessively tightened the closure of the shutters of each window.
+He pulled the heavy curtains together and carefully adjusted them so that the edges of each pair of curtains were coiled together making a seal.
 Finally he adjusted the embroidered bags of sand which pinned the bottom of the curtains to the floor.
-As he did so there was a flash of lightening which despite his efforts could still be seen around the periphery of the curtains.
+As he did so there was a flash of lightning… which despite his efforts could still be seen around the periphery of the curtains.

 The clap of thunder was deafening.

 ‘Four miles away at the moment, but getting closer by the minute.
 It’s going to be a foul night.’
 He smiled, ‘however we don’t have to go out into it… now, have you all got a drink?’

 Most of them nodded assent, but some looked askance.
 Andrew sensed that the younger members of the group needed encouragement.